sujaypatil96/RNAseq_tutorial/README.md

 1) Use 2 single-end (SE) fastq files of your choosing

-2) We will have you do 3x separate alignments with these two samples (for total of 6x alignments)- one where we align to the entire genome, one where we we only align to the whole transcriptome, and another where you strictly align to ribosomal RNA.
+2) We will have you do 3 separate alignments - one where we align to the entire genome, one where we we only align to the whole transcriptome, and another where you strictly align to ribosomal RNA.

 Command Line for SE alignemnt (whole genome):